How Event Horizon Failed In Theaters And Why It Deserved Better

 The Engine in Event Horizon

 Event Horizon has flaws, for sure.
-The studio interference is obvious—the final act was reportedly tinkered with multiple times and there’s so much missing we have to wonder what could have been.
+The studio interference is obvious—the final act was reportedly tinkered with multiple times, and there’s so much missing that we have to wonder what could have been.
 It was always going to B-movie, mixing throwback sci-fi with exploitation horror, gore, and sex, but a B-movie with a budget.

 But even with problems, compromised vision, and missing chunks, Event Horizon remains a fun, tense, bloody, thrilling time.
 It’s scary as hell, constructed with a cool gothic eye, and is a blast that deserves its recent reassessment.